MicahElliott/mrswlf/README.md

 - `o` — Very challenging being on thumb.
 Wonder if it's worth trying only this move independently for a week to see if it's workable for you.
-Other layouts put `e` and `t` on thumb to great success (though haven't see any other do `o`), so we know it's possible.
+Other layouts put `e` and `t` on thumb to seemingly great success (though haven't see any other do `o`), so we know it's possible.
 Just takes a lot of focus on learning.
-Was cutting my overall speed in half(!) for several days.
+Was cutting my overall speed in half(!) for several days, and took at least a week to be comfortable.
 I recommend omitting it from your typing trainer while learning the other changes.
 The reason `o` has nowhere "normal" to go is because we take it as a given that we're stuck with `n` on right-index, and we want a "vowel hand". `o` can't stay on right-pinky because of the awful `you` redirect. `o` can't go above or below `e` because `one` would be even worse than `you`.
 And anywhere else, SFBs go crazy.
-So either `n` or `o` has to lose its place on the vowel hand.
+So either `n` or `o` ends up losing its place on the vowel hand.

 - `b` — Kinda hard adjustment, but feels amazing.
 On this layout: if you feel yourself stretching, you're probably reaching for the wrong key.

 - `k` — Optional, but easy change and really can help the lateral stretching, depending on your keyboard.
-The most common combos `kn`/`nk` (not really a stretch since you shift your hand) and `ck` (often ends in `k`) are negligible effort.

 - `v` — Happy uncommon experiment that saved a ton of stretching and feels very natural.

 - `j`/`z`/`q`/`x` — Doesn't matter much where you put them.
-Move them around to your taste, but keep `q` on the left.
+Move them around to your taste, but probaply keep `q` on the left.

 ## Quirks

 - `world`
 - `vowel`

+`ld` is a somewhat common stretch and takes getting used to.

 ## Optional Moves

 Most of the low-freq moves aren't super important, statistically.
-You can keep the `k` where it was -- but it's better on my keyboard on middle-row.
 I did find that moving `v` was a really good lateral win. `q` just feels better on the left-hand to me since always combined with `u`-vowel.

+I tried moving `w`, `l`, `v`, and `x` to top and bottom — the analyzers treat them the same.
+I kinda liked `vx` on top with `wl` on bottom.
+Try it and decide for yourself.

 ## Compelling Features

 The scores aren't perfect, but they're better than they first appear.
 The SFUs are largely alt-able in easy ways.
-It inherits some quirks froz Colemak, but you're used to them.
+It inherits some quirks from Colemak, but you're used to them.

-Mrs. T's key selling point is its "lateral stretch" score of `0.772%`.
+Mrs. Wolf's key selling point is probably its "lateral stretch" score of `0.595%`.
 This is what happens when you remove that nasty `m` from the right hand.

 ## Graduation Path

-When you're ready for more moves, these will get you closer to the big boys, and can be attempted one at a time:
+If you're all about the stats, these will get you even further:

-- Swap `m` and `n`.
+- Swap `m` and `p`, or `m` and `c`
-- Swap `k` and `,`.
-- Swap `v` and `q`.
+- Any others you think of?

 ## Version without thumb-`o`: